 When it comes to making those common purchases on things like bread, milk, and toilet paper, do you find yourself choosing a luxury brand over the store’s own label whenever you can?
 Though you might have convinced yourself that you can only eat beans that come from a certain manufacturer, the truth is that most of the off-brand stuff will taste the same, so you should probably give it a try.
 Try testing your family out on one own-brand item at a time without telling them that you’ve made the switch, to see if they can tell the difference.

-Today there are countless cashback websites available to help you save money when you’re shopping both online and offline.
+Today there are countless cashback websites available to help you save money when you’re shopping both online and offline but you should also try voucher code websites like dealsdaddy and hotdiscountcode to get the best deal.
 The mistake that many consumers make, is assuming that these websites are only for big-ticket purchases.
 You can actually get cash back on more things than you might think, including your food shopping and regular expenses.
 At the same time, a lot of cashback websites also offer exclusive vouchers and discount coupons for you to use online too!

 5. Don’t Try to Keep Up with the Neighbours